 For years, experts stressed that diabetes was incurable and must be managed for life by carefully monitoring blood sugar levels and taking insulin injections.
-More recently, however, scientific studies have been supporting a really exciting theory: Diabetes can be reversed.
+More recently, however, scientific studies have been supporting a really exciting theory: Type 2 Diabetes can be reversed.

 "Getting a handle on your blood sugar through lifestyle changes like diet tweaks and exercise can make a big difference," says Jess Cording, M.S., RDN, CDN, a New York–based nutritionist.
 Be warned, though, reversing diabetes requires a lot of hard work, persistence, and grit.